 In summary, the Proposed Action would help to achieve longstanding policy goals relating to waterfront access and open space.
 It would provide needed active and passive open space to serve the residential and working populations of Lower Manhattan and would greatly improve use of this stretch of the East River waterfront, which is currently an underutilized resource.
 Furthermore, by providing expanded and improved open space along the Lower Manhattan waterfront, the Proposed Action would help to fulfill the City's long-range vision of a revitalized Harbor District.
 The Proposed Action, along with the new Brooklyn Bridge Park and a redeveloped Governors Island, is an integral component of the planned transformation of the New York Harbor for recreational and cultural use.
-The Proposed Action would not result in any significant adverse impacts.
+The Proposed Action would constitute a substantial improvement to open space within the study area and would not result in any significant adverse impacts.